 The Company's reserve evaluations have been prepared in accordance with NI 51-101.
 There are numerous uncertainties inherent in estimating quantities of reserves and cash flows to be derived therefrom, including many factors that are beyond the control of the Company.
 The reserves information set forth in this Annual Information Form represent estimates only.
 The reserves from the Company's properties have been independently evaluated by Gustavson in the Gustavson Reserve Report.
 The Gustavson Reserve Report includes a number of assumptions relating to factors such as initial production rates, production decline rates, ultimate recovery of reserves, timing and amount of capital expenditures, marketability of production, future prices of natural gas, operating costs and royalties and other government levies that may be imposed over the producing life of the reserves.
-These assumptions are subject to change and are beyond the control of the Company.
+These assumptions were based on price forecasts in use at the date the relevant evaluations were prepared and many of these assumptions are subject to change and are beyond the control of the Company.
 Actual production and cash flows derived therefrom will vary from these evaluations, and such variations could be material.
 These evaluations are based, in part, on the assumed success of exploitation activities intended to be undertaken in future years.
 The reserves and estimated cash flows to be derived therefrom contained in such evaluations will be reduced to the extent that such exploitation activities do not achieve the level of success assumed in the evaluations.

-The Company is subject to risks related to its operations in Kazakhstan, Tajikistan, Uzbekistan and Georgia, including those related to the development, production, marketing, transportation of natural gas, taxation and environmental and safety matters.
+The Company is subject to risks related to its operations in Kazakhstan, Tajikistan, and Georgia, including those related to the development, production, marketing, transportation of natural gas, taxation and environmental and safety matters.
 The Company may be adversely affected by changes in governmental policies or social instability or other political or economic developments that are outside the Company's control including among other things, expropriation, risks of war and terrorism, foreign exchange and repatriation restrictions, changing political conditions and monetary fluctuations and changing governmental policies including taxation policies.